 For the person who religiously watches Diners, Drive-Ins and Dives

 If they’re into discovering eats from all around the country, Mouth’s Indie box will satisfy.
 Each month, the box focuses on a different region and includes snacks, condiments, and more from each place.
-You can easily prepay for either a 3-, 6-, or 12-month subscription, and your recipient can expect things like Spielman’s Bagel chips in the Oregon box and Lillie’s Q barbecue sauce when they get into the southern regions.
+You can easily prepay for either a monthly, 3-, 6-, or 12-month subscription, and your recipient can expect things like Spielman’s Bagel chips in the Oregon box and Lillie’s Q barbecue sauce when they get into the southern regions.

 If they appreciated our dive into moon cakes, they’re probably interested in more Asian snacks and treats.
 With a Bokksu subscription, every month they’ll get 20 to 24 snacks and teas sourced directly from small family businesses in Japan, along with a guide to each product’s origin and flavors, and a list of any allergens you need to know about.
 To give you a little taste of what they might get, previous boxes included a black sesame cookie, walnut mochi, and chili-oil chips.

 For the person always dragging you to a raw bar for happy hour

 If they’re willing to put in the work, the oyster lover in your life will greatly appreciate this monthly shipment of oysters.
 Real Oyster Cult, run by a family of oyster farmers, will handpick peak-season oysters from oyster farms around the country to send your giftee every month.
 Each shipment will be a surprise, but if you want variety, choose the 40- or 60-count option and you’ll get two or three flavors respectively.
 Packages start at a 20 count for less than $50.

 For the person with a fully stocked bar cart